 In the early1890’s, Kate’s mother divorced her father and the two girls wound up in New York City.
 Kate got involved with the theater scene and learned to sing and dance, but eventually, even the Big Apple wasn’t big enough for the free spirit.
 The siren call of the Alaska Gold Rush reached her ears and Kate headed off for the Klondike.

 The Royal Canadian Mounted Police, however, denied her entry.
 Because she was a woman.
 Alone.
 On the frontier.

 Can’t you hear the wheels turning in her head?
 Kate lived to circumvent rules and live her life on her terms.

-So she dressed up like a boy and waltzed right into the Klondike.
+So she dressed up as a boy and waltzed right into the Klondike.
 (Well, actually she took a boat.)
 I can see her waving at the RCMP as she sailed by.

 She intended to mesmerize them and had a grand plan.
-For her “Flame Dance” she came on stage wearing an elaborate gown covered in red sequins and trailing an enormous cape.
+For her “Flame Dance,” she came on stage wearing an elaborate gown covered in red sequins and trailing an enormous cape.
 She took off the cape to reveal a cane that was attached to more than 200 yards of red chiffon.
-Kate leaped and twirled with the shimmering, floating fabric, spellbinding the hapless men.
-At the end she would dramatically drop to the floor, as did the men’s jaws.
+Kate leaped and twirled with the shimmering, floating fabric following her, spellbinding the hapless men.
+At the end, she would dramatically drop to the floor, as did the men’s jaws.

 By no means an angel, Kate was a woman who defied conventionality, shook her fist at the lack of social mobility for women, and cut her own path through life.